Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 Ristorantes are typically elegant and fine dining establishments.
 Expect to dress to impress at these types of restaurants.

-However, the words osterias, trattorias, and ristorantes are now used interchangeably as the restaurant scene has evolved.
+However, as the restaurant scene has evolved, the words osterias, trattorias, and ristorantes are now used interchangeably.

-Low-cost osterias can now offer opulent dishes, and a hole in the wall may affix the word ristorante to their name, so it is always best to check the menu before assuming the type of restaurant.
+Low-cost osterias can now offer opulent dishes, and a hole-in-the-wall restaurant may affix the word ristorante to its name, so it is always best to check the menu before assuming the type of restaurant.

 Tipping in Florence